UCSB-CS-Using-GitHub-In-Courses/github-acad-scripts/README.md

 without the &output=html part, since the script will append &output=csv to it automatically.

+Next, one for the spreadsheet that has your staff info

+ export GHA_STAFF_LIST_URL=https://docs.google.com/spreadsheet/ccc?key=xxxxx

+This is similar to the spreadsheet for students, but it has ONLY the urls for TAs, instructors, etc. that get "advance copies" of the lab for testing.

 Next, the spreadsheet that has your pair teams

  export GHA_PAIR_LIST_URL=https://docs.google.com/spreadsheet/ccc?key=xxxxx